ilg-physics-ucsb/physics6-manual/6AL/lab0.md

 - @fa-pencil@ When measuring the pencil, it is highly unlikely that the edges of the pencil are aligned with the ruler markings, regardless of how careful you are.
 Each time you measure the pencils length, your resulting value will be slightly different, especially when estimating the value between tick marks on the ruler.

+- @fa-pencil@ If you and 9 of your friends all measured the length of the pencil to one decimal past the visible markings on your ruler, you will likely see that there will be a spread of values that are close but do not agree.

 :::

 We can't eliminate random errors [fn] This is a deep and true fact about the nature of our universe.
-Even in the absence of [quantum mechanics](https://en.wikipedia.org/wiki/Quantum_mechanics), it would take an infinite number of measurements to pin down the value of a quantity to infinite precision, and hence and infinite amount of time and resource![/fn], but we can minimize them by using precise instruments and by collecting a large data set for calculating the average of our measurements.
-Thus, we need to perform multiple trials by repeating the experiment several times to average out the random errors.
+Even in the absence of [quantum mechanics](https://en.wikipedia.org/wiki/Quantum_mechanics), it would take an infinite number of measurements to pin down the value of a quantity to infinite precision, and hence and infinite amount of time and resource![/fn], but we can minimize *and characterize* them by using precise instruments and by collecting a large data set for calculating the average of our measurements.
+Thus, we need to perform multiple trials by repeating the experiment several times to average out the random errors (and characterize the spread, or precision, of our results as a whole).

 **Random error leads to uncertainty in our measurement.**